xye7ei/gllc/README.md

 ('A', 'c')
 ```

-In case handling result from `Many`, semantical function accepts a list as its argument:
+In case of handling results from `Many`, the semantic function accepts a list as its argument:

 ``` python
 >>> p = Token('0') | Token('1')